-For much of the twentieth century, asbestos could be found in many of the insulation products used in homes and commercial buildings throughout the country.
-Contractors lauded the properties of asbestos-containing insulation for decades, stressing the material's durability and fire and heat resistance.
-Products like W.R.
-Grace's Zonolite insulation were used in millions of homes across the U.S. and Canada and in many other countries.
-Those exposed to asbestos either directly from asbestos jobsites or indirectly through second-hand exposure can be at risk for developing mesothelioma.
+Throughout most of the twentieth century, asbestos could be found in many of the insulation products used in homes and commercial buildings throughout the country.
+Contractors lauded the properties of asbestos-containing insulation for decades, stressing the importance of the material’s durability and fire and heat resistance.
+Asbestos products, like W.R.
+Grace’s Zonolite insulation, were used in millions of homes across the U.S. and Canada and in many other countries.
+Individuals exposed to asbestos—either directly from asbestos jobsites or indirectly through second-hand exposure—can be at risk for developing mesothelioma.

-Today, we know better and there are myriad alternatives to products that contain asbestos.
-So, when remodeling a home or renovating an office building, there are many choices to be considered.
-Many of them are "green", providing a safe alternative for the environment as well as for the individuals inside the building.
+Today, the dangers associated with asbestos are well known and there are numerous alternatives to asbestos products currently on the market.
+Therefore, when remodeling a home or renovating an office building, there are many options to be considered.
+Many of these alternative products are “green”, providing a safe alternative for the environment as well as for the individuals inside the building.
 Most are readily available and can be provided by a contractor.

-Spray polyurethane foams can be used in any type of structure and the product is extremely safe in that it emits no harmful gases.
-This water-based spray, known as icynene, is also an excellent choice for homes whose inhabitants have problems with allergies as it forms a very tight seal, with little space for dust or mold.
-Manufacturers of this product claim that its use reduces energy costs by about 30-35 percent annually.
-The only drawback is that it must be installed by a certified professional, which results in a slightly higher installation cost.
-Be sure, however, to choose one which does not contain PBDEs (polybrominated dephenyl ethers), which have been known to be toxic to the developing brains of animals and could potentially cause nervous system problems in humans.
-Plenty of non-PBDE alternatives are on the market.
+Spray polyurethane foams can be used in any type of structure and these products are extremely safe in that they emit no harmful gases.
+Icynene, a water-based spray, is also an excellent choice for homes whose inhabitants have problems with allergies as it forms a very tight seal allowing little space for dust and/or mold.
+Manufacturers of these alternative products claim that their use reduces energy costs by about 30-35 percent annually.
+The only drawback is that they must be installed by a certified professional, which results in a slightly higher installation cost.
+When choosing a polyurethane foam, however, be sure to choose one which does not contain polybrominated dephenyl ethers (PBDEs).
+PBDEs have been known to be toxic to the developing brains of animals and could potentially cause nervous system problems in humans.
+There are plenty of non-PBDE alternatives on the market.

 Some companies sell crack and crevice fillers and extenders made of natural materials that aid in insulation.
 These might include pecan shell flour, rice hull ash, rice flour, and wheat flour.
 Because these are totally natural, they are indeed a great "green" option, presenting no hazards to those who are exposed to them.
 However, not all contractors offer this option so it might take some shopping around to find one.